specialman39824/animation-wrapper/README.md

 > [!NOTE]
 > The animation will be loaded via KeyframeSequence Only.

+> [!WARNING]
+> never use this module in production use roblox's animator lollllllllllllllllllllllll

 ## Contributors
 * [Parenthesis](https://twitter.com/ryokayaru) - Wrote the README.md page.